sebastiannordby/mini-e-commerce-microservices/README.md

 #### Suggestions

 As a user, I expect personalized product suggestions based on my previous orders.
-For example, if I primarily purchase technology products from the company, I don't want to sift through unrelated items like clothing.
+For example, if I primarily purchase technology products from the company, I don't want to sift through unrelated items like "clothing".
 These suggestions should be prominently displayed when I enter the website, given my previous purchase history.

-#### Track Order Delivery

-As a user, I want the ability to track the status of my orders once they are placed.
-I expect real-time updates on the delivery process, including estimated delivery times, tracking numbers, and delivery notifications.
-This feature will enhance the overall shopping experience and keep me informed.

-#### Product Reviews and Ratings

-As a user, I'd appreciate the ability to read and submit product reviews and ratings.
-This will help me make informed purchasing decisions and contribute to a sense of community within the e-commerce platform.
+If there is no purchase history present, i would suggest to have the most bought products apperaring.

 ### Requirements